Diamondbacks vs. Marlins Player Props Betting Odds

-Player props can be found for Christian Walker and Luis Arraez, among others, when the Arizona Diamondbacks host the Miami Marlins at Chase Field on Tuesday at 9:40 PM ET.
+Player prop bet odds for Christian Walker, Luis Arraez and others are available when the Arizona Diamondbacks host the Miami Marlins at Chase Field on Wednesday at 3:40 PM ET.

 Bet on this matchup or its props with DraftKings!